MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/how-to-authenticate-with-aad.md

       const accessToken = acquireTokenResult.accessToken;
     ```

 1. Finally, add code to make requests to the specified cluster.
-Note that you must add the token in the **Authorization** attribute in the request header for the authentication to succeed.
+You must add the token in the **Authorization** attribute in the request header for the authentication to succeed.
 For example, the following code makes a request to run a query against the **Samples** database in the *Help* cluster.

     ```javascript
     const fetchResult = await fetch(